ghezel1995/ghezel1995.github.io/README.md

     ```bash
     npm run build
     ```

+---

+### 🤝 Contributing

+Contributions are welcome!
+If you have suggestions or find any issues, feel free to open an issue or create a pull request.

+---

+### 📫 Contact

+Feel free to reach out through the contact form on my portfolio site or connect with me on LinkedIn.

+---

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.